The Best Plant-Based Salad Dressings

 Spicy Avocado Citrus Dressing

 From Amy of @TheVeggiePalette.
-Head to her feed for a fun and unique synthesis of plant-based food and art that will change how you see food.
+Check out her Instagram feed for a fun and unique synthesis of plant-based food and art that will change how you see food.

 This dressing combines sweet, spicy, herby, and creamy into a very flavorful package.
 Drizzle it over a salad, slather it on grilled veggies, or use it as a dip.
 It particularly excels with Mexican-inspired flavors.
 It's everything you love about guacamole, but in a citrusy salad dressing form!